RIOT-OS/RIOT/README.md

 =======
 RIOT - The revolutionary IoT OS!

 RIOT OS is an operating system for Internet of Things (IoT) devices.
-It is basesed on a microkernel and designed for
+It is based on a microkernel and designed for
 * energy efficiency
 * hardware independent development
 * a high degree of modularity